openshift/installer/docs/dev/alternative_release_image_sources.md

 ### oc adm release mirror

-The `release mirror` mirrors the a release-image and all other images referenced in the release-image to another repository and then provides user's details of setting up the `install-config.yaml` for the user.
+The `release mirror` mirrors the release-image and all other images referenced in the release-image to another repository and then provides details for setting up the `install-config.yaml`.

 The output would look like: